 1/2 vanilla pod or 1 tsp vanilla bean paste

-Add the plant based butter in small lumps, using your hands rub the butter into the flour.
-Holding your palms facing up, rub the flour and bi=utter from your little finger to your thumb, until it resembles fine breadcrumbs.
+- Add the plant-based butter in small lumps, using your hands rub the butter into the flour.
+Holding your palms facing up, rub the flour and butter from your little finger to your thumb, until it resembles fine breadcrumbs.

-Now add the wet into the dry and fold together until just combine.
+- Now add the wet into the dry and fold together until combined.
 It will be a thick sponge batter or wet scone mix consistency.

-Dollop the batter onto the peaches in heaped spoonsful.
-Finish by sprinkling on the granulated sugar and place in the pre heated oven for about 30-40minutes.
+- Dollop the batter onto the peaches in heaped spoonful.
+Finish by sprinkling on the granulated sugar and place in the preheated oven for about 30-40 minutes.
 Or until the top is crisp and lightly golden, and the peaches are bubbling.